 Cons: This model gives you limited control over your project and developers.
 It can cost you a lot from extra services such as project management, business analysis, and quality assurance.
-You are also required to define the full specifications of your project at the beginning which may be very hard.
-Furthermore, gaps in understanding with project requirements can result in significant mistakes that delay project completion.
+You are also required to define the full specifications of your project at the beginning, which may be very hard.
+Furthermore, gaps in understanding of project requirements can result in significant mistakes that delay project completion.

 Dedicated Team Model

 With this model, you hire full-time remote developers who directly report to you but will remain in the dedicated team provider’s office.
 They may be in the form of your entire development team or collaborate with your in-house developers.

 Pros: Hiring dedicated developers gives you full control over the project.
 It is more flexible when it comes to expenses since you can easily add or remove developers as your requirements change.
 Moreover, it does not require you to define the full set of project requirements at the very first steps.
 You can immediately detect and correct mistakes as they appear.

 Cons: It requires constant communication and collaboration with your remote dedicated developers, thus, when hiring from a distant country, time zone differences and language barriers may pose challenges.